How to Find a Will Online Free: 5 Real Legal Steps

 No, there is no national government database that allows you to find a will online free.
 A will remains private until it is filed with the probate court after death.
 The only reliable free method is searching official probate records in the county where the person legally lived.

-If no probate case appears, it may mean probate has not started or no will exists.
-At that point, you should check clerk indexes for deposited wills and search personal digital storage lawfully.
-If no valid will is found, the estate may proceed under intestacy law.
+If you cannot find a will online free in probate court records, it may mean that probate has not started yet or that no will was filed with the court.
+In that situation, you should check clerk indexes for deposited wills and review personal digital storage where copies may exist.
+If no valid will is located, the estate may proceed under state intestacy laws.

 No. A will appears online only after it has been filed with the probate court.
 If probate has not been opened, the will will not be publicly searchable.
 Therefore, timing matters when trying to find a will online free through court systems.